Antony Worrall Thompson: Television

 Worrall Thompson made his first television appearance on BBC2's Food and Drink, before appearing on Ready Steady Cook from 1994.
 In 2001, he appeared on Lily Savage's Blankety Blank, and in 2003, he appeared in the second series of I'm a Celebrity...
 Get Me Out of Here!, which led to him replacing Gregg Wallace as the host of BBC2's Saturday Kitchen.
 The show moved to BBC1 to replace Saturday morning children's television.
 He later presented the ITV series Saturday Cooks.
 The show was renamed Daily Cooks Challenge for the prime-time series which he also presented.
-He represented the Midlands and East of England in series one of the BBC's Great British Menu but was beaten by Galton Blackiston, after burning the meat course of his entry prior to the judging phase.
-He was also on the mini series Trawlermen: Celebs at sea, in 2019.
+He represented the Midlands and East of England in series one of the BBC's Great British Menu, but was defeated by Galton Blackiston.
+He was also on the mini series Trawlermen: Celebs at Sea, in 2019.

-He was the first ever contestant to score a 100 point correct answer on Pointless during his appearance on Pointless Celebrities in 2013.
+He was the first ever contestant to score a 100-point correct answer on Pointless during his appearance on Pointless Celebrities in 2013.